Moddimation/KinokoDecomp-S/README.md

     * This will:
         * install tools/check to check for differences in decompiled code
         * convert the executable if necessary
-        * set up [Clang 3.9.1](https://releases.llvm.org/download.html#3.9.1) by downloading it from the official LLVM website
-        * set up [Clang 4.0.1](https://releases.llvm.org/download.html#4.0.1) by downloading it from the official LLVM website
+        * set up [Clang 8.0.0](https://releases.llvm.org/download.html#8.0.0) by downloading it from the official LLVM website
         * create a build directory in `build/`
     * If something goes wrong, follow the instructions given to you by the script.